jdix/raspBadge/pi/notifications_client/readme.txt

 This is the client library for running against the notifications restful service running on the EC2 box.l

+Install with:
+sudo pip install python-dateutil

 include into your app with:
 from '../notifications_client/notifications_client' import NotificationsClient NotificationsClient().getForSIDD("scmallo").getMostRelevent(5)